hessii/01-tutorial_plasma_wave_simulation/examples/01_plasma_oscillations/README.md

     where `<...>` denotes ∫(...) *f*(**v**) d**v**.

-* Finally, `particle-*.csv` contains a subset of simulation particles for the particle species.
+* Finally, `particle-*.csv` contains a subset of simulation particles for the particle species, where the wildcard `*` is the placeholder for the step count at which this data has been dumped.
 This is not used for this demo.
 We will come back to this in later demos.